 What Is Anger?

-Anger is a reactionary emotion.
-It’s important to remember that there are different types of anger.1 For example, some people become violent when they feel angry.
+Anger is a secondary emotion.
+Similar to depression, there are numerous types of anger.1 For example, some people become violent when angry.
 In those cases, the anger is apparent and dangerous.
-Other times, anger may be more covert.
-For example, instead of shouting at someone, you might respond with a passive-aggressive reply or gossip behind their back.
+Other times, anger may be more covert and look like passive-aggressive behavior or gossip behind a person’s back.

 Here are several common symptoms of anger:2